dallasbrittany/news-crawler/README.md

 If you use this tool, please use it responsibly.
 Data isn't free, and neither is journalism.

 ## Immediate Issues
-None right now.
+- Update readme

 ### Could Use Improvements
-- Seems repetitive the way it's doing `if t.strip()` so much
+- Seems repetitive the way it's doing `if t.strip()` so much; also remove other repetitive things
 - Why'd it get rid of the doc string for `handle_crawler_request`?
-- The way max articles is implemented for mock data isn't what I'd expect, but it's probably good enough for mock data for now
-- It'd be nice to be able to simulate the timeout properly with mock data, but that can be done later if it seems useful enough

 ### To Verify
 - Should `ArticleResponse` authors be optional?
-- Does `exclude` work right?
-What if it's not included?
 - How does `run_in_threadpool` work?
-- Does this make sense? `Skip the parent class __init__ since we don't need the actual crawler`
-- What if you don't pass in source names to the mock crawler?
 - `is_whole_word_match`

 ## Usage